arshdeepkaur-code/arshdeep-first-repository-/README.md

-# arshdeep-first-repository-
+# Arshdeep's first repository
+Hello👋
-my first repository in Github
+This is my first repository in Github.
+I'm a computer science student.
+Currently exploring python.
+Interested in AI & ML.